-Note 25 If the amount of water in the container exceeds the initial level of 35 ± 5 mm or there are signs that substantial moisture has been lost, this might indicate that the lid was not sealed tight, allowing moisture to enter the container or evaporate from the container.
+Note 23 If the amount of water in the container exceeds the initial level of $35 \pm 5$ mm or there are signs that substantial moisture has been lost, this might indicate that the lid was not sealed tight, allowing moisture to enter the container or evaporate from the container.
 However, some water will also be absorbed by the concrete prisms.
-If the lid is not sealed sufficiently tight, the prims must be placed in a new, defect-free container for the container at any time reaches the prisms or the water at the bottom of the container totally dries out, the measurements should be discarded.
+If the lid is not sealed sufficiently tight, the prims must be placed in a new, defect-free container for continuation of the test.
+If the water level in the container at any time reaches the prisms or the water at the bottom of the container totally dries out, the measurements should be discarded.